othomantegazza/data-and-sci-open-books/README.md

 ## Javascript

 - [Javascript for Data Science](https://third-bit.com/js4ds/) an introduction to modern Javascript by Maya Gans, Toby Hodges, and Greg Wilson.
+- [D3 in Depth](https://www.d3indepth.com/), visualize data on the web with D3, by Peter Cook.

 ## Git / Github